Maintainability Guidelines

 }

-Note: An enumeration can often be used for certain types of symbolic constants.
+[!NOTE] An enumeration can often be used for certain types of symbolic constants.

-when the type is evident
+Only use var when the type is evident

 (AV1520)

-for anonymous types (typically resulting from a LINQ query), or if the type is evident.
+Use var for anonymous types (typically resulting from a LINQ query), or if the type is evident.

-Never use var
+Never use var for built-in types.

 // Projection into anonymous type.